Fifirex/FifiGit/README.md

 and **Voilà!**

-now you can run the file from anywhere on the system by just typing `FifiGit` on your Terminal.
+now you can run the file from anywhere on the system by just typing `FifiGit` with the [format]("form") mentioned above on your Terminal.